macherstube/Video-Grinder/README.md

 # Video-Grinder

-Grinds Videos to h265 in a Plex Environment
+Grinds videos to h265 in a plex environment

 ![Borderlands: The Pre-Sequel - The Grinder in Concordia](https://static.wikia.nocookie.net/borderlands/images/1/10/GrinderPreSequel.jpg/revision/latest/scale-to-width-down/300?cb=20180222220705)